 If all you want to do is find something interesting to print or check if someone has already created exactly what you are looking for, we recommend checking out the models on some of these sites:

 Sometimes prints fail

 It could be a problem with the model file, the printer or the filament.
-We will do our best to print your model and work with you to get it done, however we cannot guarantee all print jobs are successful.
+We will do our best to print your model and work with you to get it done.
+However, we cannot guarantee all print jobs will be successful.

 If you have a specific prop in mind, such as a futuristic ray-gun for cosplay or an historic display piece, please talk to us before submitting your job.